Fractional approval voting: Majoritarian rule

 The majoritarian rule aims to concentrate as much power as possible in the hands of few candidates, while still guaranteeing fairness.
 It proceeds in rounds.
 Initially, all candidates and voters are active.
 In each round, the rule selects an active candidate c who is approved by the largest set of active voters, N_{c}.
 Then, the rule "assigns" these voters N_{c} to c, that is, it assumes that voters in N_{c} voted only for c, and assigns c the fraction |N_{c}|/n.
 Then, the candidate c and the voters in N_{c} become inactive, and the rule proceeds to the next round.
 Note that the conditional-utilitarian rule is similar, except that the voters in N_{c} do not become inactive.

+The rule has been proposed several times under different names.
+Speroni di Fenizio and Gewurz and Brill, Gölz, Peters, Schmidt-Kraepelin and Wilker call it majoritarian portioning and use it as an auxiliary tool, turning an approval profile into a vote count over parties to which apportionment methods are then applied.

+Aziz, Lederer, Lu, Suzuki and Vollen study it in its own right under the name maximum payment rule (MP), described equivalently as follows: the budget is first divided uniformly among the voters, and in each round the candidate approved by the largest number of voters who have not yet spent their budget receives the entire budget of exactly those voters.
+They prove that it satisfies the following properties: